 Check that your Shop page is configured in Dashboard → WooCommerce → Settings → Products:

-Then go to Appearance → Widgets → and create a new Custom Widget Area, making sure it is custom.
+Then go to Appearance → Widgets → and create a new Custom Widget Area, ensuring it is custom.

 Now go to Dashboard → Pages, identify and edit the Shop page, scroll to the bottom, and look for “Choose Widget Area in Sidebar.”
 Lastly, choose the Custom Widget Area in which you wish to display your sidebar, and you’re all done.